 The results of the Ordinary Least Squares regression test to determine the impact of CSR and Gender Diversity on firm performance as measured by ROA are then presented in Table 5.
-Model 1's results indicate that, at the 1% significance level, the CSR coefficient on ROA is both positive and significant (coefficient = 0.15 and t = 3.13).
+Model 1's results indicate that, at the 1% significance level, the CSR coefficient on ROA is both positive and significant (coefficient = 0.15 and t =

+3.13).
 The result supports hypothesis 1 which states that the implementation of CSR disclosures by the organization results in enhanced firm performance.
-These results are consistent with the Stakeholder Theory, which provides an explanation for the correlation positive between firm performance and CSR disclosure by corporations.
-The survival of a business can be impacted, according to stakeholder theory, by the support of stakeholders.
-A company will receive greater stakeholder support in its efforts to enhance firm performance in proportion to the quality of information it discloses regarding CSR.
-A positive correlation exists between firm performance and company size and DER.
-However, there is no statistically significant year effect.
+These results are consistent with the Stakeholder Theory, which provides an explanation for the positive correlation between firm performance and CSR disclosure by corporations.
+The survival of a business can be impacted, according to stakeholder

 The results of the second model indicate that the coefficient of gender diversity on return on assets (ROA), which is comprised of four variables, is also positive and statistically significant at the 5% level for Fem BOC (coefficient = 0.39 and t = 1.98).
-Furthermore, both the BOC size and Fem BOD variables exhibit positive and statistically significant relationships at the 1% level (coefficient = 0.17 and t = 2.76 and 0.53 and 2.82, respectively).
-Ultimately, the significance threshold of 5% is applied to the positive statistically significant and relationship between BOD size and firm performance (coefficient = 0.14 and t = 2.12).
-These findings support hypothesis 2 which indicate that gender diversity in the composition of a company's board encompasses both commissioners directors improve firm performance.
-Agency problems arise when the proprietor (principal) requests that another party (agent) perform an action or have decisionmaking authority.
+Furthermore, both the BOC size and Fem BOD variables exhibit statistically positive and significant relationships at the 1% level (coefficient = 0.17 and t = 2.76 and 0.53 and 2.82, respectively).
+Ultimately, the significance threshold of 5% is applied to the positive and statistically significant relationship between BOD size and firm performance (coefficient = 0.14 and t = 2.12).
+These findings support hypothesis 2 which indicate that gender diversity in the composition of a company's board encompasses both commissioners and directors improve firm performance.
+Agency arise when the proprietor problems (principal) requests that another party (agent) perform an action or have decisionmaking authority.
 These results are consistent with Agency Theory, which posits that such issues arise.
 This theory posits that, with regard to gender diversity in corporate board membership, the prudential decisionmaking and independent thought of female directors contribute to their enhanced monitoring capabilities.
-The inclusion of gender diversity on corporate boards has the potential to enhance overall performance, according to this viewpoint.
+The inclusion of gender diversity on corporate boards has the potential to enhance overall firm performance, according to this viewpoint.